-In addition to daily worship and reflection time, there are 15 talks presented throughout the weekend, on a variety of topics (such as priorities, discipleship, study, Christian action, grace and perseverance).
+In addition to daily worship and reflection time, there are 15 talks presented throughout the weekend, on a variety of Christian topics.
 Pilgrims will have an opportunity to discuss and reflect on what they heard.
 In between these, there will be plenty of food, music and fun.

 Are there quiet, personal times for reflection?

 There is a little downtime each day, where pilgrims may spend time reading, journaling, walking, resting or enjoying the company of others.